|

 I think the life that Paul is thinking about here is the next life.

-We should not de-emphasize the next life as we emphasize the this
+We should not de-emphasize the next life as we emphasize this life.

 That may be true with some but the reverse can be true as well.